alivadjid/fibo_03/README.md

 # fibo_03
 Application calculate value from Fibbonachi line.
-In first page client input number, which he want to calculate and see result.
-At the second page show results, which made client from his ip.
+In first page client input number.
+At the second page client see results.

 Application consists: